harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/spot/spot-deployment.md

 However, in a Canary deployment, the percentage of traffic that goes to the new Elastigroup is determined by the number of instances or the forwarding policy of the load balancer.

-With this Incremental Traffic Shift strategy, you are controlling the percentage of traffic sent to the new Elastigroup.
+With this incremental traffic shift strategy, you are controlling the percentage of traffic sent to the new Elastigroup.

 ## Requirements

 * A pair of [Target Groups](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html), typically staging (Stage) and production (Prod) both with the **instance** target type.
-* A Load Balancer with listeners for both your Target Groups' ports.
+* A load balancer with listeners for both your Target Groups' ports.

 ## Create a Blue Green deployment